We’re very aware that our communities may still be concerned about the current situation with coronavirus (COVID-19).

 Whether it's practical or emotional support, there are lots of ways you can help.
 For some, that will be right now, for others there will be roles in the weeks to come.

-We are supporting the national Scotland Cares campaign to recruit volunteers and you can sign up now with Ready Scotland or through our volunteer registration form.
+We are always happy to recruit volunteers and if you are interested in helping out within your local communities you can sign up through our online volunteer registration form.

 - Support to local groups and charities - you will be directed to where you can help.